-Speed and precision have always been of high importance in the medical industry but the Covid-19 pandemic made maintaining document accuracy and processing speed a challenge for the entire healthcare system given the excess volumes of patient documents.
+Speed and precision have always been of high importance in the medical industry but the COVID-19 pandemic made maintaining document accuracy and processing speed a challenge for the entire healthcare system given the excess volumes of patient documents.
 On top of that, medical records contain the most sensitive and confidential information, such as medical history or treatment information that requires a high level of protection.

-In this blog on healthcare automation, we’ll dive into the ready-made healthcare workflows airSlate has to offer, how to implement them, and the benefits they introduce to your medical institution and patients.
+In this blog on healthcare automation, we’ll dive into the ready-made Healthcare Flow Templates airSlate has to offer, how to implement them, and the benefits they introduce to your medical institution and patients.

 What is workflow automation in healthcare?

-Medical organizations have to deal with piles of documents, especially during the patient intake process.
+Medical organizations often have to deal with piles of documents, especially during the patient intake process.
 People need to get their vaccine or other treatments as soon as possible, while doctors want to minimize paperwork and focus on patients.

 Workflow automation is aimed at streamlining and automating human tasks, data, and file routing between individuals and systems.
 Speaking about healthcare automation, these repetitive tasks usually include patient data input, scheduling appointments with doctors, preparing medical consent forms, transferring patient data from one system of record to another, sorting and storing completed documents, and so on.
 Without the automation of the hospital management system, these workflows are time-consuming and error-prone.